Indonesia PEO & Employer of Record Services

 - 7 hours in a day in a 6-day workweek

 Employers are required to obtain workers’ consent for overtime.
 Overtime should not exceed 3 hours a day or 14 hours a week.
 If the overtime exceeds 3 hours a day, employers are required to provide food and drinks to employees containing at least 1,400 calories.
-Overtime should be paid at 1.5 times the regular hourly rate for the 1st hours and twice the regular rate for the subsequent 2 hours.
+Overtime should be paid at a rate of 1.5 times the regular hourly pay for the 1st hour and twice the regular rate for any subsequent hours.

 The following holidays are observed in Indonesia: